 BioArctic is a Swedish research intensive biopharma company aimed at developing new treatments that address the causes of diseases that affect the Central Nervous System.
 These types of treatments are commonly referred to as “disease modifiers”.
 They affect the underlying disease pathology and can hopefully stop or significantly delay disease progression.
 This is a large paradigm shift from today’s symptom-oriented therapies.

-BioArctic’s proprietary technology platform, dedicated personnel, collaborations with leading academic research groups and the global pharma industry have made it possible to develop innovative treatments based on antibodies (immunotherapy) for neurodegenerative diseases and a potential treatment for complete Spinal Cord Injuries.
+BioArctic’s proprietary technology platform, dedicated personnel, collaborations with leading academic research groups and the global pharma industry have made it possible to develop innovative treatments based on antibodies (immunotherapy) for neurodegenerative diseases.

 BioArctic’s laboratories and headquarters are located in central Stockholm, Sweden, where approximately 50 employees and consultants are working.
 In order to conduct efficient operations with a relatively small organization, BioArctic engages key consultants for specific assignments and for tasks in competence areas that the company lacks or only has periodic need for.